Partial hyperbolicity and pseudo-Anosov dynamics: Hausdorff center leaf space

 \subsection{Proof of Theorem \ref{teo.hsdff}}

-The proof of Theorem \ref{teo.hsdff} is very similar to the previous argument.
+The proof of Theorem \ref{teo.hsdff} is very similar to previous arguments.

-Assume by contradiction that there is a leaf $L \in \wcs$ on which the leaf space of $\wwc$ is non Hausdorff.
+\begin{proof} Assume by contradiction that there is a leaf $L \in \wcs$ on which the leaf space of $\wwc$ is non Hausdorff.
 Consider two center leaves $c,c' \in L$ which are non-separated in the sense that there is a sequence $c_n$ of center leaves such that $c_n$ converges both to $c$ and $c'$ (it may converge to other center leaves too).
 Up to changing orientation of the center foliation, we can assume that there are arcs $I_n$ of $c_n$ which approximate\footnote{By this we mean that the Haudsorff limit of the arcs $I_n$ in $\hat L$ contains both $c^+$ and $(c')^-$.} the points $c^+$ and $(c')^-$ in $\hat L = L \cup S^1(L)$ which may or may not coincide.

-By Proposition \ref{prop.uniquelandcenter} $c^- \neq c^+$.
-Hence by Proposition \ref{prop.centerssamepoint} we can choose as in Lemma \ref{l.lema1} an admissible regular pA pair $(\fh,\gamma)$ which verifies that in $L$ either the geodesic joining the attracting points or the repelling points separates $c^+$ from the ideal points of the center curves $c_n$.
-As before, we assume that it is the geodesic joining the attracting ideal points that makes the separation (as the other case is symmetric\footnote{In Proposition \ref{prop.centerssamepoint} the case where the configuration allowed to iterate forward was slightly simpler since the argument was not symmetric, but since here we are going to reduce to that case, here it is symmetric.}).
+By Proposition \ref{prop.uniquelandcenter}, we have $c^- \neq c^+$ and also $c^+ \neq (c')^+$.
+Hence as done in the proof of Proposition \ref{prop-fullpair} we can choose an admissible regular pA pair $(\fh,\gamma)$ which verifies that in $L$ either the geodesic joining the attracting points or the repelling points separates $c^+$ from the ideal points of the center curves $c_n$.
+As before, we assume that it is the geodesic joining the attracting ideal points that makes the separation (as the other case is symmetric).

 We can assume by further conjugating $(\fh,\gamma)$ that it verifies that both ideal points of the curves $c_n$ belong to the same basin of repulsion of the repeller $r_1$ of $P_\infty$.
 Since $c^+$ belongs to the basin of repulsion of the other repeller $r_2$ it follows that for $n$ large enough, the segment $I_n$ intersects the basin of repulsion of $r_2$.
 We can then apply Proposition \ref{p-getconfig} to $P^{k}, k < 0$ to find a fixed center stable leaf $L' \in \Ft$ such that it contains two center curves which are disjoint and join the repelling points of $P_\infty$.
 Moreover, between these center curves there is a fixed center curve both of whose points coincide by Addendum \ref{ad.config}.
-This contradicts Proposition \ref{prop.centerssamepoint} and concludes the proof of Theorem \ref{teo.hsdff}.
+This contradicts Proposition \ref{prop.uniquelandcenter} and concludes the proof of Theorem \ref{teo.hsdff}. \end{proof}